atomicptr/bevy_cards/README.md

     // spawn a green card
     commands.spawn((
-        Card, // Card component enables this entity to be dragged and dropped Sprite {
+        Card,
+        Draggable, // to drag & drop the card, we need to add the "Draggable" component Sprite {
             color: Color::srgb(0.0, 1.0, 0.0),
             custom_size: Some(Vec2::new(CARD_WIDTH as f32, CARD_HEIGHT as f32)),